sethtroisi/gmp-ecm/build.vc10/readme.txt

 3. By default GMP-ECM buids without the GPU code enabled.
 If you wish to build with a GPU capability you will need to install Nvidia Nsight for Visual Studio.
-To configure for the GPU build you need to do the following:
+To configure for the GPU build you need to use the GPU projects refferenced above and also do the following:

-   a. in the libecm project, use the Visual Studio solution
-      explorer, right click on the ecm project and select build customisations and tick the CUDA build version that you wish to use.

-   b. in the libecm project, use the Visual Studio solution
-      explorer to include the file cudakernel.cu in the build and set the Item Type (on the General property tab) to Cuda C/C++ (you need to do this for each configuration that you intend to build).

-   c.
-Open the config.h fil in the build.vc10 directory and
-      locate the lines:
+   Open the config.h fil in the build.vc10 directory and locate the lines:

 	    /* define to build for a GPU */
         #  if 0
         #    define WITH_GPU
         #  endif

    and change the '#  if 0' to '#  if 1'.

-4. You also need to use the Visual Studio solution explorer for the libecm project to select the property pages for CUDA C/C++ to set the device and host properties for the GPU for which you wish to build.
+4. You also need to use the Visual Studio solution explorer for the libecm_gpu project to select the property pages for CUDA C/C++ to set the device and host properties for the GPU for which you wish to build.

 Build Configurations
 --------------------